yaojingzeo/DS-DKSVD/README.md

 The code of **"DS-DKSVD: Leveraging Dynamic-Static Dictionary  Learning for Deep K-SVD"** from _The Visual Computer_.

 ![image](./Images/Figure_2.png)
-*Figure 2.
-The overall architecture of DS-DKSVD.*
+* The overall architecture of DS-DKSVD.*

 ![image](./Images/Figure_3.png)
-*Figure 3.
-The subnetwork details of the proposed DS-DKSVD.*
+* The subnetwork details of the proposed DS-DKSVD.*

 ## Recommended Environment
 We recommend the following environment for running the code: